-Vaughan Council is committed to ensuring a fulsome and transparent public consultation process while safeguarding the health and safety of all staff and residents.
-As part of the City of Vaughan's commitment to open and accessible government, Council encourages residents to get involved in the decisionmaking process.
+Vaughan Council is committed to ensuring a fulsome and transparent public consultation process while safeguarding the health and safety of everyone in Vaughan.
+As part of the City of Vaughan's commitment to open and accessible government, Council encourages residents to get involved in the decision-making process.